 "Friday Faculty Focus with Brandon McDermott” airs each Friday at 7 a.m. and noon on all-classical 90.7 KVNO, a broadcast service of the University of Nebraska at Omaha (UNO).
-This weekly program features educators from across the University of Nebraska system.

 On Friday, Dec.
 2, KVNO aired McDermott's interview with Sandra Rodríguez-Arroyo, assistant professor of Teacher Education at UNO.
 They discussed the importance of readying future educators for teaching English language learners.

 Listen to their conversation here, or read the transcript below: